 5. Elevate Your Customer Experience

 Great customer service is the backbone of any successful company.
 Have you been struggling with customer retention?
 Your approach to customer service might be a serious issue.
-It could be a good time to get focused on asking questions, observing your team in action, and re-imagining an intentional customer experience with touch points that create surprise and delight.
+It could be a good time to get focused on asking questions and observing your team in action.
+Maybe you need to re-imagine an intentional customer experience with touch points that create surprise and delight.
 This could be another good reason your company would benefit from a CRM.
 You might need to help your employees respond to your customers’ questions quickly and effectively with a Customer Relationship Management platform’s capabilities.
 You might send surveys to solicit feedback and track complaints in order to determine where your company is or isn’t performing well, look for insight into customer purchase trends, or create automated notifications and workflows to help ensure that employees don’t drop the ball on future sales and service opportunities.
 Your customer’s experience will either happen by design or by default, it’s up to you.

 6. Find New Customers